NRHA Rules Score a Minus 1 ½

 - Abuse includes excessive jerking, cueing, whipping, slapping, use of lip wire or similar device, or any other act intended to cause trauma or injury to a horse.
 Any act of abuse, or intent to abuse a horse, in the show arena or on the show grounds which could also potentially endanger the safety of other persons or animals will be dealt with in the strongest possible manner.

 On attending both official events to see this first hand, the difference is apparent.
 The NCHA Show Manager is active in overseeing the warm-up pens and event walk-in, passing stern looks and guidance on what is not acceptable at the NCHA events.
-They are monitoring, better termed policing, with vigor to ensure the rules are abided to, and the welfare of horses is the highest priority through their actions.
+They are monitoring, better termed policing, with vigor to ensure the rules are abided by, and the welfare of horses is the highest priority through their actions.

 When is the NRHA going to install rules that deliver immediate and measurable accountability to all those trainers, competitors, and their help teams?
 Why do they continue to rely on ambiguous statements that make defining abuse of a horse a near impossible task for any complainant?